-As the coronavirus pandemic continues to bring productions around the world to a halt, some theatre companies have found a way to ensure that the show will go on—at least on screen—by offering streams of its current shows.
+As the coronavirus pandemic continues to bring productions around the world to a halt, some theatre companies and artists have found a way to ensure that the show will go on—at least on screen—by offering streams of its current shows.
 Patrons can now support these organizations impacted by widespread closures and have a chance to catch the shows even during mass gathering restrictions.

 The swift pivot to streaming is the product of collaboration between the theatres, artists, and a number of unions that weigh in on media decisions, including Actors' Equity and IATSE.
 Theatrical licensors have also stepped in to make it easier for companies to acquire rights to offer its stagings digitally during this time.

 “These new streaming agreements help protect the economic security of Equity members with additional weekly salaries and health care contributions,” said Actors' Equity Executive Director Mary McColl.
 “When theaters go dark, actors and stage managers face tremendous economic uncertainty.
 A streaming agreement can be a win for everyone, from the audience to the actors and stage managers.”

 Take a look at current and upcoming offerings below.
 Due to licensing and union contract terms, most titles are available for a limited time; this list is arranged by expiration date.
 Many other regional theatres are making arrangements to follow suit and bring their performances online; stay tuned for more information.